apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ### `LeftJoin`
 Represents left join of two (left and right) datasets on given key producing single new dataset.
 Key is extracted from both datasets by separate extractors so elements in left and right can have different types denoted as `LeftT` and `RightT`.
-The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where right is present optionally, sharing the sane key.
+The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where right is present optionally, sharing the same key.
 And outputs result of the join (`OutputT`).
 The operator emits output dataset of `KV<K, OutputT>` type.
 ```java
 // suppose that left contains: [1, 2, 3, 0, 4, 3, 1]
 // suppose that right contains: ["mouse", "rat", "elephant", "cat", "X", "duck"]